 Non-GAAP Selling, General and Administrative Expenses.
 We monitor our non-GAAP selling, general and administrative expenses because the amount of those expenses affects our profitability.
-We define non-GAAP selling, general and administrative expenses as GAAP selling, general and administrative expenses as GAAP selling, general and administrative expenses excluding stock-based compensation expense.
+We define non-GAAP selling, general and administrative expenses as GAAP selling, general and administrative expenses excluding stock-based compensation expense.
 We review our selling, general and administrative expenses on a non-GAAP basis because stock-based compensation expense is based on non-cash equity grants made at a certain price and point in time and does not reflect how our business is performing at any particular time.
 This measure is not a substitute for selling, general and administrative expenses measured in accordance with GAAP, and investors should review this measure in conjunction with our consolidated financial statements and related notes included elsewhere in this prospectus.
 As we focus on growing our business, we plan to increase our investment in our membership, client relations and patent analysis teams and in our teams that will develop and support new products and solutions.
 We also plan to continue to expand our finance, legal and administrative teams to support our operations and comply with the requirements of a public company.
 As a result, we expect our selling, general and administrative expenses will increase in future periods.
-The following table reconciles selling, general and administrative expenses determined on a GAAP basis with selling, general and administrative expenses.
+The following table reconciles selling, general and administrative expenses determined on a non-GAAP basis.

-(July rom Inception 15, 2008) to ember 31, Year E Decem Six Months Ended June 30 2008 2009 2010 2010 2011 (in th nousands) Selling, general and administrative expenses \$ 2,595 \$10,250 \$23,917 \$9,459 \$19,396 Stock-based compensation (26) (227) (1,246) (349) (2,936) Non-GAAP selling, general and administrative expenses \$ 2,569 \$10,023 \$22,671 \$9,110 \$16,460
+(July from Inception 15, 2008) to ember 31, Year E Decem Six Months Ended June 30 200 2008 2009 2010 2010 2011 (in th ousands) Selling, general and administrative expenses \$ 2,595 \$10,250 \$23,917 \$9,459 \$19,396 Stock-based compensation (26) (227) (1,246) (349) (2,936) Non-GAAP selling, general and administrative expenses \$ 2,569 \$10,023 \$22,671 \$9,110 \$16,460